ebhardjan/ProgVer1/README.md

 // solve sudoku puzzel with specific solver (the default sovler is dpll) sbt "run path-to-file/sudoku-puzzle.txt /cdcl /sudoku"
 ```
-In the last case it is not necessary to add the `/cnf` flag, it will work with
+For the automatic evaluation it is not necessary to add the `/cnf` flag, it will
-both formats.
-Specifics about running the evaluation can be configured directly
+work with both formats.
+Specifics about running the evaluation can be configured
-in the `AlgorithmEvaluator` class, using the `nRuns` and `maxRuntime` constants.
+directly in the `AlgorithmEvaluator` class, using the `nRuns` and `maxRuntime`
+constants.

 How to run the tests?
 ---------------------